nussbaumerv/m431/Doku_I.md

 - 2FA after registration
 - Login and registration emails
 - Custom chat colors
-- Ability to promote someone as a mod
+- Ability to promote someone as a moderator
 - Desktop Notifications
 ### Documentation requirements
 - no major writing mistakes